| | | | | |

 Not just licensed stickers on a generic rim.

 Most buyers will land in the $535-$685 ClubSport bracket – GT3 Endurance, Rally Sweden, SPARCO GT, R300 V2 – under $700 and covering GT, rally, and round-wheel styles between them.
+The Formula V3 sits in this bracket too and is the obvious pick if you spend most of your time in F1, Formula iRacing series, or anything single-seater.
 All current wheels use QR2 and most are available in Xbox-compatible variants.
 The CSL Steering Wheel GT3 that comes with many bundles is a solid entry point (Kireth called it “arguably Fanatec’s greatest ever wheel” in terms of value for what you get).
+My standalone ClubSport GT3 review goes deeper if it’s on your shortlist.

 products per page